-Yale's extraordinary investment in affordability ensures that every admitted student can attend, regardless of their parents' income, their citizenship, or their immigration status.
+Yale's extraordinary investment in offering needbased financial aid ensures that every admitted student can attend, regardless of their parents' income, their citizenship, or their immigration status.
 These policies reduce the burden on students and enrich the undergraduate community in immeasurable ways.
-The myriad and complex experiences students bring to campus facilitate vital conversations, informed policy debates, and valuable learning opportunities.
+The myriad and complex experiences students bring

 "Yale has seen socioeconomic mobility as a central pillar of its mission since its earliest days, and the American Dream is very much alive here.
 As a product of that dream myself, I am inspired by it.
 I am committed to preserving it.
 I am thankful that Yale's financial aid policies and practices sustain and propel its promise.
 It is my hope - indeed my conviction - that Yale students will continue to ensure that the dream of a better life will be woven permanently into the fabric of our societies around the world."

-Peter Salovey President of Yale University Many students who come from lower-income households or who are the first in their families to attend college engage with the first-generation low-income (FGLI) Community Initiative, a collaboration between students and administrators.
-It provides students with financial, academic, and social support, and empowers them to pursue leadership opportunities on campus.
+Peter Salovey President of Yale University 2013-2024